maantjemol/E-meeuw/documentation/webserver.md

 A class to format a HTTP response so it is able to connect to the api route.

 ### method Build()
-The `cookie` and `succes` variables obtained when executing responseFunc are formatted to a JSON string by `json.dumps`.
+The Python objects obtained when executing responseFunc are formatted to a JSON string by `json.dumps`.
 `build()` returns a HTTP message with `statuscode` 200, the JSON string and `contentType` "application/json".

 ## class Request()